In case you don’t follow business or personal finance news, financial “guru” Suze Orman recently announced the launch of

 The issue stemmed from the large number of tweets criticizing the claims made about her new Approved PrePaid Debit Card.

 The card was purported to help those who live a cash-only lifestyle build their credit profiles, which the credit bureaus themselves dispute since no debit card transactions are reported or collected.

 The new card would supposedly help build credit by working with the credit-reporting agency TransUnion in creating a new reporting system.

 That in itself drew the ire of many bloggers since debit transactions can only be an indication of spending habits, and not an ability to repay debts.

 The second issue many bloggers took issue with was the fees associated with the card.

 There is a $3 monthly fee which was one of the biggies here.

-Then there were ATM fees, which could be avoided in certain instances, but still apply even on in-network partners.
+Then there were ATM fees, which could be avoided in certain instances, but still apply even to in-network partners.

 Add to that, fees for speaking with a customer service representative more than one time a month, and significant fees associated with bill payments, and the bloggers had a field day.